 The equipment consisted of steam power machinery and apparatus; internal combustion engines; air compressors; refrigeration machinery; and heating and ventilating apparatus; as well as the auxiliary apparatus for use in testing the various machines.

-This laboratory occupied a space of forty-by-sixty-feet on two floors.
-A canal four feet wide, six inches deep conveyed water from the naval tank to a well which furnished the suction supply for the pumps.
-A fifteen-inch centrifugal pump geared to a 150 hp variable speed motor returned the water through two weighing tanks, each holding 600 cubic feet to the naval towing tank.
+This occupied a space of 40-by-60-feet on two floors.
+A canal four feet wide and six inches deep conveyed water from the naval tank to a well which furnished the suction supply for the pumps.
+A fifteen-inch centrifugal pump geared to a 150-hp variable speed motor returned the water through two weighing tanks, each holding 600 cubic feet, to the naval towing tank.
 Nearby, the canal was provided with bulkheads, screens, weirs, and nozzles arranged with bulkheads dividing it into basins each 100 feet long, and by means of a sluice in the bottom connecting the canal with pumping systems.

 Physical Testing Laboratory